mkudija/mkudija.github.io/reading-notes/_md/2017-03-15-Strangers in a Strange Land.md

         * Constitutionalism: single document created new; can change but difficult to lint passions
         * Natural law: moral order
         * Cultural tradition: greater narrative, humility about our place in the world
-    * America is a Protestant nation from the beginning without a previous catholic culture.
-Chesterton: "America has always been a nation that thinks it's a church."
+    * America is a Protestant nation from the beginning without a previous catholic culture. [[G.K.
+Chesterton]]: "America has always been a nation that thinks it's a church."
 (34)
     * Rise of Catholics though the world wars mixing patriotism and church, culminating in the rise of JFK
     * Closes with American idealism and stating that America can only endure with its structure as long as there are leaders who embody the philosophy of the founders
 * Chapter 3